ColeAmparo/ColeAmparo.github.io/projects/TrigGame.md

 Setting up the collision
 ------------------------

-The language I was coding on was not that complex, so it didn’t have a circle object, but I wanted to make a circle anyways.
-It did turn out that you can make as many rectangles as you wanted!
-But only the top left coordinate of the rectangle could detect collision.
-However, if we had 360 squares, and the top left coordinate of a square could be one degree of a circle, maybe we can have a circle with collision!
+The website I was coding on was not that complex, the circle object did not have collision on all sides.
+It is also possible to make squares but only the top left coordinate of the square could detect collision.
+However, if we had 360 squares of the same size, and the top left coordinate of the each square could be one degree of a circle, maybe we can have a circle with collision!

 ```
-    for(var theta = 0; theta < 2 * pi; theta += pi/180){
+ line 1   for(var theta = 0; theta < 2 * pi; theta += pi/180){
-        ballR = new Rectangle(2*radiusBall*Math.cos(theta), 2*radiusBall*Math.sin(theta));
+ line 2      ballR = new Rectangle(2*radiusBall*Math.cos(theta), 2*radiusBall*Math.sin(theta));
-        ballR.setPosition(ball.getX()-radiusBall*Math.cos(theta), ball.getY()- radiusBall*Math.sin(theta));
+ line 3      ballR.setPosition(ball.getX()-radiusBall*Math.cos(theta), ball.getY()- radiusBall*Math.sin(theta));
-        ballR.setColor(Color.BLUE);
+ line 4      ballR.setColor(Color.BLUE);
 ```

-To explain how it works, there is a var theta, which in this case stands for what degree of the circle we are on.
-The for loop should iterate 360 times, each time creating a new rectangle with the top left coordinate (of the rectangle) being the degree of the circle the loop is on.
-It is pretty confusing and there is a major oversight as well.
+To explain how it works, there is a variable theta, which in this case stands for what degree of the circle we are on.
+The for loop iterates 360 times (line 1), since theta is incremented by pi/180 and the loop stops when theta > 2 * pi.
+In line 2 the size of the rectangle is created, and in line 3 the x and y of the top left of the coordinate are set to degree theta.
+Line 4 specifies the color.

 Is it worth the pain?
 ---------------------

-The program doesn’t work perfectly because to detect collision it checks if the coordinate is above or below the slope of the line created, since the circle is NOT actually a circle, it has it’s own for loop that checks each rectangle as the circle object is moving.
-I did try a version where very time the circle object moves, all 360 rectangles are checked before the circle moves again.
-So I learned that there are always different solutions to a problem (i.e, not having a circle object) but sometimes these solutions are not worth implementing… Doing this did help me understand trig better though.
+The program doesn’t work perfectly because to detect collision it checks if the coordinate is above or below the slope of the line created.
+Since the circle is NOT actually a circle, (it is 360 seperate squares) it has it’s own for loop that checks each square as the circle object is moving.
+I did try a version where every time the circle object moves, all 360 rectangles are checked before the circle moves again.
+However, that solution had a horrible runtime and wouldn't work.
+So I learned that there are always different solutions to a problem (i.e, not having a circle object with full collision) but sometimes these solutions are not worth implementing… This project did help me get a better understanding Trigonometry.

 Try out the code yourself:
 [Here](https://codehs.com/sandbox/id/line-game-OJKRwO).